hashimkey/Test/README.md

 ...
 $ Repository is a folder.
-$ how to make a Repository.
+$ how to make a Repository
-$ cd ...
+$ cd ..
 $ mkdir foldername.
 $ ls - empty
 $ cd foldername